 Geckos, salamanders, and lizards are just plain neat.
 Lizards will require a heating element such as UV light bulbs so you may consider placing the cage in a common area of your home rather than your child’s bedroom.

 Of course, the best first pet you can give any child is a dog.
 Start with a puppy that your child can grow with so that they learn together.
 Every family should have a dog for companionship and even protection.
+Check out this article to learn how to keep your dog’s digestive system functioning in healthy ways.

 When it comes to easy first pets, you can’t go wrong with a cat.
 They pretty much eat, play, sleep, and use the litter box.
 But, they’re also often cuddly and will provide constant friendship fr your child for years.